 NetBeans is ready to use out of the box.
 No extra plugins or extensions are necessary to increase usability.
 Since it is open source, there are thousands of other users that can help contribute to projects and concepts.
 And, as noted by NetBeans itself, they even have a developer support package to help you fix what the open-source community cannot.

-Overall, NetBeans is an amazing, open-source Java IDE that allows for optimal functionality out of the box.
+Overall, NetBeans is an amazing, open-source Java IDE that allows for optimal functionality and version control out of the box.
 It’s a free software supported by the same company that owns Java, which means NetBeans has fantastic Java support.

 Eclipse as Your IDE